Online MBA (OMBA)

 - Students may only enroll in the OMBA module courses in the Questrom School of Business.

-- Students who do not enroll in a given term should request a Leave of Absence to indicate their desire to maintain their student status but not enroll in a given term.
+- Students who do not enroll in a given semester should request a Leave of Absence to indicate their desire to maintain their student status but not enroll in a given semester.
 Students may be on a Leave of Absence up to 1 year (3 semesters).

 Withdrawal/Dropping a Course